Carlos Monsiváis: Tributes

 EZLN spokesman Subcomandante Marcos regarded Monsiváis as an influence.
 While some of his critics did not appreciate his omnipresence in all forms of the media, in a country with "low reading levels" this made him more well known amongst the people.
 Pacheco, a Cervantes Prize winner, once commented that Monsiváis was the "only writer people knew on the street."
 Poniatowska, who knew him since 1957, said, "I think he is one of the great minds of Mexico, and an intellectual of the left."
 Carlos Fuentes, who was in London at the time of Monsiváis' death said, "great writer who renewed the essay genre in Mexico."
 Mexican President Felipe Calderón lamented his death with "profound sorrow".

 Of his own autobiography that he wrote at age 28, Monsiváis once said "acepté esta suerte de autobiografía con el mezquino fin de hacerme ver como una mezcla de Albert Camus y Ringo" ("I accepted this sort of autobiography with the petty purpose of making myself look like a mix of Albert Camus and Ringo").

 Personal life

 In his book El clóset de cristal [The Glass Closet], Mexican author Braulio Peralta argues that Monsivaís was, along with Nancy Cárdenas and others, the founder of Mexico's LGBT movement, having supported Mexico's sexual minorities since the 1960s.
 Monsiváis chose to be buried with a gay pride flag on his coffin, indicating that he was a gay man.

 Monsiváis never married and had no children.
 According to Poniatowska, he is survived by several nephews.
-Monsiváis owned a small two-story house in Mexico City’s Colonia Portales.
+Monsiváis owned a small two-story house in Mexico City's Colonia Portales.
 In lieu of children, he owned several small cats and gave interviews with them in his lap.

 In his spare time, Monsiváis enjoyed reading and cinematography.
+In a 1987 television interview, he named his three favorite Mexican films: Let's Go with Pancho Villa by Fernando de Fuentes, Los Olvidados by Luis Buñuel and Doña Perfecta by Alejandro Galindo.